Women in Nigeria: Pre-colonial era

 Prior to colonization, Nigerian women were involved in political process.
 In the Bornu Empire, women took part in administering the state.
 Queen Bakwa Turuku founded the city of Zaria and her daughter built a defensive wall around the city in order to repel invasions.
 Ancient Yorubaland comprised eight high ranking chieftains who helped the ruler rule the kingdom.

 The Igbo women of Nigeria were politically active in their communities during this period.
 One political system that was prevalent here was the dual-sex system.
 In this system, women's organizations and men's organizations acted side by side.
 Some examples of these women-led organizations were secret societies and courts for women.
 Authority was shared between the two genders as a way of promoting unity.
 A prominent position enjoyed by Igbo women under this system was that of the Omu, which translates to "mother of the society".
 Those that attained this position did so independently of their male relatives.
 The Omu made decisions that pertained to both men and women.
 She was in charge of overseeing and regulating the marketplace by settling market prices and disputes.
 The Omu was also the head of the council that was in charge of local trade.
 Both she and other women were obligated to attend assemblies to discuss important matters pertaining to the people.
 They had discretion in important matters, such as waging war.

 Another political system that existed among the Igbo was the corporate political system, which was characterized by relationships and was male-dominated.
-Igbo women hold positions of power within this system because of their relationships to their male family members.
+Igbo women's positions of power within this system was dependent on the status of their male family members.
 Nonetheless, these women still held influential roles.
 For instance, the oldest daughter, known as the Isa Ada, was seen as the leader of women and the mother of the lineage.
 In some areas, she played a direct role in decision-making processes.

 Other organizations also held influence within communities during this time.
 Some of these organizations were "society of daughters of the lineage", "association of lineage wives", and the "women's assembly".
 Their purpose was to police women and ensure they were in compliance with societal customs.
 Some of the responsibilities the society of daughters of the lineage had included were mediation and serving as the supreme court of appeal for all issues pertaining to women.
 On the other hand, the association of lineage wives acted as a lower court.